zelanko/sql-docs.es-es/docs/relational-databases/replication/troubleshoot-tran-repl-errors.md

     ![Detalles del error para el Agente de registro del LOG](media/troubleshooting-tran-repl-errors/log-reader-error.png)

+    ```console
     Status: 0, code: 20011, text: 'The process could not execute 'sp_replcmds' on 'NODE1\SQL2016'.'.
     The process could not execute 'sp_replcmds' on 'NODE1\SQL2016'.
     Status: 0, code: 15517, text: 'Cannot execute as the database principal because the principal "dbo" does not exist, this type of principal cannot be impersonated, or you do not have permission.'.
     Status: 0, code: 22037, text: 'The process could not execute 'sp_replcmds' on 'NODE1\SQL2016'.'.
+    ```

 6. Normalmente, el error se produce cuando el propietario de la base de datos del publicador no se ha establecido correctamente.
 Esto puede ocurrir cuando se restaura una base de datos.
 Para comprobarlo: